nomaanhusain/Learn/CowinFinder/README.md

 **The code is set by default for 18+ people and for Dose 1 slots of *COVAXIN*.**
 To change these parameters, get to Line **84** of `cowin.py`.

-Inside `if`, it should look something like this:
+Inside `if`, it should look like this:
 `i['available_capacity_dose1']>0 and i['min_age_limit']==18 and i['vaccine']=='COVAXIN'`.

 ### Change to Dose 2